ChrstphrHll/npc_gen/students/Nolyn Viska.md

 ### Description
 - Elf Wizard from Aldercrown Empire
 - 1st year Exploration student in Treskal
-- long straight grey hair that's plain, Pale Gray eyes, and Brown skin
+- long straight strawberry blond hair that's wild, Pale Gray eyes, and Brown skin
 - Is Jovial and Political, and has Security as their ideal

 ### Organizations